brucala/Deneb.jl/docs/src/graphs.md

-# Graphs extensions
+# Graphs extension

-!!! note "
+!!! note
     This is work in progress